Carsebridge Distillery

 At some point after the end of World War I, there was a major re-fit of the distillery.

-1927 - Carsebridge began producing several hundred tons of yeast per year.
+1927 - Carsebridge began producing several hundred tons of dried yeast per year.
 An account from that year refers proudly to state-of-the-art electrical installations, a mechanical coal-handling plant, air-compressors, an automatic mash tun emptying system, a laboratory, extensive refrigeration facilities for yeast and a modern suction drying machine; "the machinery of the works is singing a merry industrial song all the day and night long", although the paper points out that "the day work in the yeast department is done by girls, but the night shifts are filled by men".

 1938 - Yeast production ends at Carsebridge (likely taken over by the nearby Glenochil yeast facility).